-The accompanying schedule of compensation, benefits, and other payments to the agency head, political subdivision head, or chief executive officer and justice system funding schedule - collecting/disbursing entity is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+The accompanying schedule of compensation, benefits, and other payments to the agency head, political subdivision head, or chief executive officer and justice system funding schedule are presented for purposes of additional analysis and are not a required part of the basic financial statements.
 This information is the representation of management.
-We have reviewed the information and, based on our review, we are not aware of any material modifications that should be made to the information in order for it to be in accordance with accounting principles generally accepted in the United States of America.
+We have reviewed the information and, based on our review, we are not aware of any material modifications that should be made to the information in order for it to be in accordance with the reporting framework prescribed by Louisiana Revised Statute 24:513(A)(3) and the Louisiana Legislative Auditor.
 We have not audited the supplementary information and, accordingly, do not express an opinion on such information.